Truck Accidents in New York City

 - Believing that the insurance company will deal with you fairly

-- Not hiring an experienced attorney who will complete all filings to protect your rights and ensure that you will receive the compensation that you deserve.
+- Not hiring an experienced New York truck accident attorney who will complete all filings to protect your rights and ensure that you will receive the compensation that you deserve.

 Another big mistake injured victims make is speaking to the trucking company (or its insurance company).
 Both are trying to cover themselves and hope to get you to say something that can compromise your claim and allow them to avoid their responsibility for paying you tens of thousands of dollars (at least).
 If you receive a call from the trucking company, their insurers or their lawyers, you need to tell them that your lawyer will be in touch shortly, and then get one – fast!